Khalila Mbowe: Background and education

-She was born in Tanzania circa 1988, and attended "Saint Mary’s Secondary School", in Dar es Salaam for her high school education.
+Mbowe was born in Tanzania circa 1988, and attended Saint Mary’s Secondary School in Dar es Salaam for her high school education.
 She holds an Advanced Diploma in Mass Communication, obtained from Taylor's University, in Malaysia, in 2010.
 She also holds a Master of Business Administration degree from the African Leadership University.

 Career

-In 2006, at the age of 18 years, she obtained her first job as a copywriter at FCB Advertising Agency, a subsidiary of Lowe Scanad Tanzania Limited.
+In 2006, at age 18, Mbowe obtained her first job as a copywriter at FCB Advertising Agency, a subsidiary of Lowe Scanad Tanzania Limited.
 After working in that capacity for two months, she was promoted to an account executive handling the account of one of Tanzania's leading telecommunications companies.

 In 2010, after graduating from Taylor's University, she landed a job working for Airtel Tanzania, a subsidiary of India's Bharti Airtel, working there for one year, from 2013 until 2014.
-From April 2015 until December 2015, she worked as the Chief Executive Officer of "Buddies Production Company Limited", a television production company from Uganda that was looking to expand in Tanzania.
+From April 2015 until December 2015, she worked as the chief executive officer of Buddies Production Company Limited, a television production company from Uganda that was looking to expand in Tanzania.

 Since February 2015, she has focused on running Unleased Africa Social Ventures, and pursuing her education in business administration, online.
 Her company employed 20 people as of November 2017.
-Some of her clients have included Vodacom, Total Tanzania, Uongozi Institute, TED Global and Sera Project.
+Her clients have included Vodacom, Total Tanzania, Uongozi Institute, TED Global and Sera Project.

-Other considerations
+Personal life

-Khalila Mbowe is the mother of two children; Raphael, born circa 2009 and Belle, born circa 2014.
+Mbowe is the mother of two children: Raphael, born circa 2009; and Belle, born circa 2014.